 Writing emails from scratch can be time-consuming, particularly if you need to invoice large numbers of clients.
 After you’ve learnt how to write an invoice email, using templates can be a great way to cut down on the amount of admin you need to deal with.
 Here’s a simple and effective sample you can use to send a friendly reminder about an invoice that’s due to be paid soon:

-Subject line: Invoice [X] for [Service/Product] due [Date]
+Subject line: Invoice [invoice number] for [product/service name] due [invoice due date]

-I hope you’re well!
-Please see attached invoice number [X] for [Product/Service], due on [Date].
+I hope you’re well.
+Please see attached invoice number [invoice number] for [product/service name], due on [invoice due date].
 Don’t hesitate to reach out if you have any questions.

 If you’ve already sent an invoice, but it’s overdue, you may need to chase late payment.
 Here’s a sample invoice collection email you can use to do just that:

-Subject line: Overdue invoice [X] for [Service/Product] due [Date]
+Subject line: Overdue invoice [invoice number] for [product/service name] due [invoice due date]

-I hope you’re well!
-We’re yet to receive payment for invoice number [X] for [Product/Service], which was due on [Date].
+I hope you’re well.
+We have yet to receive payment for invoice number [invoice number] for [product/service name], which was due on [invoice due date].
 Please let us know when we can expect to receive payment, and don’t hesitate to reach out if you have any questions or concerns.

 As you can see, the best invoice emails are simple, friendly, and provide all the information the client needs to process your invoice.